opcodespace/simple-export-import-for-acf-data/readme.txt

 With this plugin you simply export and import page, post and custom post.
 This plugin supports ACF fields.

 == Description ==
-This "Simple Export Import for ACF Data" plugin is very helpful for developers who develop theme locally with ACF and deploy to live.
+This "Simple Export Import for ACF Data" plugin is very helpful for developers who develop theme in staging website with ACF and deploy to live.

 = Supported ACF fields in FREE Plugin =
 * Text